-The sixth factor of success is constituted by incentives or subsidies that reduce the effective cost of investment (Danielova & Sarkar, 2011).
-The government exemptions play an important role in the economies of developed and developing countries where the political support includes a firm positive growth because it stimulates the investment in infrastructure and the technological development (Cotti & Skidmore, 2010; Resvani, Gilaninia, Mousavian, & Shahraki, 2011; Manikonda, 2015) that allows the enterprises to be more productive and generate regional development.
+The sixth factor of success is constituted by incentives or subsidies that reduce the effective cost of investment 149 (Danielova & Sarkar, 2011).
+The government exemptions play an important role in the economies of developed 150 and developing countries where the political support includes a firm positive growth because it Resvani, Gilaninia, 151 Mousavian, & Shahraki, 2011; Manikonda, 2015) that allows the enterprises to be more productive and generate 152 regional development.
+153 g) Chanel of Distribution that export increase their knowledge of foreign markets that can contribute to their success as the enterprises 159 are able to gain market position to survive and grow (Islam, et al., 2011; Ojeda, 2009; Spence, 2003).
+160